-5.28 Policy ED3, of the Council's Redcar and Cleveland Local Plan (adopted May 2018), seeks to protect the vitality and viability of the borough's town, district and local centres from an over proliferation of hot food takeaways.
+5.31 Policy ED3, of the Council's Redcar and Cleveland Local Plan (adopted May 2018), seeks to protect the vitality and viability of the borough's town, district and local centres from an over proliferation of hot food takeaways.
 The policy indicates that there should be no more than 5% hot food takeaways within each centre when measured as a proportion of all commercial units within the centre.

-5.29 The Council's monitoring has shown that the policy has generally been successful in ensuring that there has been no further significant increase in the number of hot food takeaways within each of the borough's centres.
-The reporting year has seen a reduction of one hot food takeaway (in Redcar) compared to the previous year.
-All other centres have the same number of hot food takeaways as the previous reporting year (2019/20).
+- 5.32 The Council's monitoring has shown that the policy has generally been successful in ensuring that there has been no further significant increase in the number of hot food takeaways within each of the borough's centres.
+The reporting year has seen an increase of eight hot food takeaways across the borough compared to the previous year. - 5.33 Five planning applications were determined for new hot food takeaways during the monitoring year.
+Two changes of use were refused in Normanby and Redcar.
+One change of use from retail was permitted at Roseberry Square, partial takeaway use was permitted at Albion Social Club and a new café with takeaway unit was approved at Marske slipway.